 Lindy French MBACP Counsellor and Supervisor

-I have been a qualified counsellor for fourteen years and I know from professional and personal experience the difference that counselling can make.
+I have been a qualified counsellor for fifteen years and I know from professional and personal experience the difference that counselling can make.
 I offer warmth, empathy and a non-judgemental, reflective approach in exploring whatever is troubling you.
 I aim to offer you a relationship in which you feel heard, understood, valued and supported.
 I believe that it is within such a relationship that people are best able to heal and grow.
 I feel this is particularly important when a person hasn't felt valued for who they are, cared for and accepted as they are in their early life.